 “As the only hearing person raised by a deaf family, I have personally witnessed a lifetime of disability issues.
 I am grateful that my abilities, including fluency in sign language, allowed me to advocate for my family from an early age.
 My role has ranged from placing simple telephone calls on behalf of family members to appealing the denial of benefits based on flawed governmental decisions.
 These experiences have given me understanding, compassion and a passion for justice that serves me, and my clients, every day.”

-— Antony Eminowicz, Esq – Principal
+— Antony Eminowicz, PLLC – Principal